JonasFocke01/svelcon/README.md

 # style

-All conponents are styled and will inherit your website sceme.
+All conponents are styled and will inherit your website scheme.

 Your `tailwind.config.cjs` file should look like this: